matfantinel/fantinel.dev/src/lib/posts/2021-year-in-review.md

 ---

 <script>
-  import Image from "$lib/components/base/image.svelte";
+  import Image from "$lib/components/atoms/Image.svelte";
-  import MarkerHighlight from "$lib/components/style/marker-highlight.svelte";
+  import MarkerHighlight from "$lib/components/molecules/MarkerHighlight.svelte";
-  import SparklingHighlight from "$lib/components/style/sparkling-highlight.svelte";
+  import SparklingHighlight from "$lib/components/molecules/SparklingHighlight.svelte";
 </script>

 Another year, another yearly review post.
 2021 felt like pretty much 2020 part II for a lot of people, me included.
 The ongoing pandemic still affected our lives, and even though most people in my country are now vaccinated (including me), the danger still exists and preventive measures are still necessary.
 But it's nice to be able to start doing things and going places we haven't been able to for a while.
 I personally think this situation is still going to drag on for a while, but we'll adapt to it with time.

 ## Mental Health

 [Last year](/2020-year-in-review), I wrote a bit about doomscrolling, and how it started affecting me until I decided to avoid this behavior.
 I tried to keep avoiding it this year, and I think I succeeded.
-I'm not blind to what's going on - I still know <SparklingHighlight>the world is a dumpster fire</SparklingHighlight> at the moment and in many ways it was even worse than 2020 - but I think I was successful in not dwelling on the bad news and the daily absurdities going on.
+I'm not blind to what's going on - I still know <SparklingHighlight color="secondary">the world is a dumpster fire</SparklingHighlight> at the moment and in many ways it was even worse than 2020 - but I think I was successful in not dwelling on the bad news and the daily absurdities going on.

 That doesn't mean my mental health didn't take a hit though.
 The year started with the loss of a person I held dear - a victim of the inexcusable vaccination delays and genocidal actions of our leaders - and I felt like I lost a bit of control over my work-life-balance for a portion of the year.